-As of July 31, 2014, our executive officers, directors and stockholders who own more than 5% of our outstanding common stock, together own shares representing approximately 20% of our common stock.
+As reported under "Security Ownership of Certain Beneficial Owners and Management" in our prospectus filed with the SEC on July 22, 2014, our executive officers, directors and stockholders who own more than 5% of our outstanding common stock, together beneficially own a significant percentage of our common stock.
 Therefore, these stockholders will have the ability to influence us through this ownership position.
 These stockholders may be able to influence all matters requiring stockholder approval.
 For example, these stockholders, acting together, may be able to influence elections of directors, amendments to our organizational documents, or approval of any merger, sale of assets, or other major corporate action.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.